Princess Auto Stadium: Ice hockey

 Investors Group Field hosted the fourth installment of the National Hockey League (NHL)'s Heritage Classic on October 23, 2016, in which the Winnipeg Jets lost 3–0 to the Edmonton Oilers in front of a sold-out crowd.
-The Classic's customary alumni game was played a day earlier and featured players from the former Jets franchise returning to Winnipeg to play the Oilers alumni team.
+The Classic's customary alumni game was played a day earlier and featured players from the original Jets franchise returning to Winnipeg to play the Oilers alumni team.
 The Jets alumni, led by Teemu Selänne and Dale Hawerchuk, defeated Wayne Gretzky's Oilers squad 6–5.

+Princess Auto Stadium will host the eighth installment of the NHL's Heritage Classic on October 25, 2026, between the Winnipeg Jets and Montreal Canadiens.

 American football

 IG Field hosted an NFL preseason game between the Green Bay Packers and Oakland Raiders on August 22, 2019.
 The teams largely avoided playing starters in the game.
 In attempting to move the goalposts back five yards to put them behind the endzone—as is customary in American football—it left holes in each end zone that the NFL deemed a safety hazard.
 Since this discovery came too late to put the goalposts back and repaint the field, each ten-yard line was hastily converted to a goal line by adding pylons to shorten the field to 80 yards (from the standard 100 yard field/10 yard endzones used for American football), and kickoffs were eliminated.
 The changes did not have an appreciable impact on the game according to Raiders coach Jon Gruden, and most of the coaches and players otherwise praised IG Field's playing surface.